Engineering Teaching Community

 ETC is working to create new Degree Pathway Guides for our Baskin Engineering undergraduate programs.
 These guides show the required classes for each BE major, UCSC’s graduation requirements, and the general timeline that most students take their classes in, to give new students a better sense of how they are progressing through their degree.

-Check out our completed guides:
+Check out our completed guides for the 2025-2026 Academic Year!

 Audrey Ostrom poses in graduation regalia outdoors.